-Having two WhatsApp numbers on the same mobile phone no longer means carrying two phones or rooting anything: with an eSIM, you add a second line digitally and activate WhatsApp Business or a secondary WhatsApp account on that number.
-In this guide, you will see what you need, how to set it up step-by-step, and which mobile phones allow it.
+Having two WhatsApp numbers on the same phone no longer requires carrying two phones or rooting anything: with an eSIM, you add a second line digitally and activate WhatsApp Business or a secondary WhatsApp account with that number.
+In this guide, you’ll learn what you need, how to set it up step-by-step, and which phones support it.

 Two WhatsApp accounts on one phone: how it works

-The key is to understand that WhatsApp does not depend on the physical card, but on the phone number you use to verify yourself with the SMS.
-If you have a real second line on your mobile, you have a second valid number to register another account.
-Previously, this meant buying a physical prepaid card from another operator, putting it into an old phone, and carrying two devices in your pocket.
-With an eSIM, that second number lives inside your usual mobile phone, and you can have both conversations open without changing anything.
-Modern iPhones include the secondary WhatsApp account feature within the same app, and on Android, you can use the manufacturer's duplicated app or WhatsApp Business for the second account.
+The key is to understand that WhatsApp doesn't depend on the physical card, but on the phone number you use to verify with an SMS.
+If you have a real second line on your phone, you have a valid second number to set up another account.
+Previously, this meant buying a physical prepaid card from another operator, putting it in an old phone, and carrying two devices.
+With an eSIM, that second number lives inside your usual phone, and you can have both conversations open without changing anything.
+Modern iPhones include the secondary WhatsApp account feature within the same app, and on Android, you can use the manufacturer's dual app feature or WhatsApp Business for the second account.

 What you need before you start

-You need three things: an eSIM-compatible mobile phone, an eSIM with an associated phone number, and an updated WhatsApp or WhatsApp Business app.
-With that, you can set up the second account in a few minutes, without external tools.
+You need three things: an eSIM-compatible phone, an eSIM with an associated phone number, and an updated WhatsApp or WhatsApp Business app.
+With these, you can set up the second account in minutes, without external tools.

 Tip: Save your second line's number in your contacts.
-This way, when you receive messages on that account, you'll know at a glance which one is for work and which one is personal.
+That way, when messages arrive on that account, you'll know at a glance which one is for work and which one is personal.

 Installing the eSIM and getting the second line

-The process of installing an eSIM is the same as for any digital card: you receive a QR code or a link, add it in your phone's settings, and the line becomes active.
-The difference compared to a physical SIM is that you don't have to wait for any delivery or go to a store: it activates in a minute from home.
+The process of installing the eSIM is the same as for any digital card: you receive a QR or a link, add it in your phone's settings, and the line becomes active.
+The difference from a physical SIM is that you don't have to wait for any delivery or go to a store: it activates in a minute from home.

 On an iPhone, go to Settings, then Cellular, and tap Add eSIM; on Android, the path is Settings, Connections or Network, and SIM card manager.
-Scan the QR code, and in a matter of seconds, you'll have two lines coexisting.
-Then you decide which one you use for data and which one for calls and SMS: you can keep your main line for everything and the new one only for the second WhatsApp.
-If you encounter any error while scanning the code, we'll solve it in the guide on solutions for QR scanning errors.
-Remember that a travel data eSIM does not have an associated number, so to verify WhatsApp, you need a line that does; for your vacations, however, a data eSIM is more than enough, and you can continue using your usual WhatsApp.
+You scan the QR, and within seconds, you'll have two lines coexisting.
+Then you decide which one to use for data and which for calls and SMS: you can keep your main line for everything and the new one only for the second WhatsApp.
+If you encounter any errors while scanning the code, don't give up: email or WhatsApp us, we have 24/7 support in all languages, and in most cases, it can be resolved by reinstalling the profile from scratch.
+Remember that a travel data eSIM doesn't come with an associated number, so to verify WhatsApp, you need a line that does; for your vacation, however, a data eSIM is perfectly sufficient, and you can continue using your usual WhatsApp.

 Setting up the second WhatsApp step-by-step

 Once you have the second line active, setting up the other WhatsApp account is quick.
-Choose the method according to your mobile and in two or three minutes you will have both conversations separated and working at the same time.
+Choose the method based on your phone, and in two or three minutes, you'll have both conversations separate and working simultaneously.

-- Android with duplicated app: in your phone's Settings, search for Duplicated apps or Dual space, activate WhatsApp, and verify the copy with the second number.
+- Android with dual app: In your phone's Settings, look for Dual Apps or Dual Space, enable WhatsApp, and verify the copy with the second number.

 To have two numbers at once, your phone must support Dual SIM with eSIM.
 Most recent mid-range and high-end models do, but very basic or older models may not include eSIM.
-This table guides you with the most common ones.
+This table will guide you with the most common ones.

 | Phone | Dual SIM with eSIM | Second WhatsApp |